SamPrewitt/SamPrewitt.github.io/index.md

 >**Step 3:** Call your local Cannondale dealer to discuss availability

 ### How to Use
+1. Suspension PSI
      * Before useing the Jekyll a rider should make sure front and rear suspension meets has the proper PSI (pounds per square inch) for their weight.
 See Fox Air Pressure Chart below.

 ![](SJ_pressure.jpg)

+2. Seat Height
      * When suspension is set up properly the rider should adjust seat height.
      * Seat height is based on the rider's leg being fully extended when pedaling.
+3. Brakes
-* Brakes are next.
-Squeeze and try to push the bike.
+     * Pull both brakes and try to push the bike around.
 If it seems stable then you are ready to ride!
-If not, go to your local bike shop from [Step 3](#how-to-order) of How to Order and find one.
+     * If not, go to your local bike shop from [Step 3](#how-to-order) of *How to Order* and find one.

 ### Sponsored Riders